 8. Drug approach and Right to Refuse.

-Give the client enough autonomy to refuse to the medication after thoroughly explaining the effects.
+Give the client enough autonomy to refuse the medication after thoroughly explaining the effects.

 9. Right Drug-Drug Interaction and Evaluation.